Training a real network on MNIST

 The algorithm is identical to what we built in the previous article.
 Keras automates it, but under the hood it’s the same computation our NumPy code performs step by step.

-But we used the default settings throughout — one hidden layer of 128 neurons, learning rate 0.1, batch size 32 — and only 3 digit classes.
+But we used the default settings throughout — one hidden layer of 128 neurons, learning rate 0.1, batch size 32.
 What happens if we change them?
-In the next article, we’ll systematically vary each piece — learning rate, batch size, network depth, activation functions — and scale up to all 10 digits.
-We’ll also explore overfitting, early stopping, and learn how to diagnose when training goes wrong.
+In the next article, we’ll systematically vary each piece — learning rate, batch size, network depth, activation functions — and explore overfitting, early stopping, and how to diagnose when training goes wrong.

 Stay up to date